Species Name: Philodendron spiritus-sancti (PSS)

 Philodendron spiritus-sancti Care & Culture – Indoors

 Note: the care information here is based on research and my early experience growing this plant—I will update notes here over time.
-If you’re growing in a greenhouse, extrapolate as you feel necessary.
+If you’re growing in a greenhouse, extrapolate as you feel necessary but beware I grow my plant indoors under dry conditions.
 I’m also going to assume this isn’t your first plant and therefore we’re glossing over some foundational details.
 If you want to know more about my Aroid care, please see my intro article on that topic.

 Potting mix – treat like other hemiepiphytic philodendrons.
-Use a well-draining but moisture-retentive mix.
-For my plant I used my regular blend of Aroid mix and then added an additional half of bark plus some sand; my recipe is as follows:
+Use a well-draining but moisture-retentive mix in a pot that always has drainage holes.
+For my plant I used my standard blend of Aroid mix and then added an additional half of bark plus some sand; my recipe is as follows:

 Philodendron spiritus-sancti potting media